“We can’t manage a secret”-

 There can be several reasons why management doesn’t have access to this data about the direction of their organization.
 They simply may not be looking.
 They may not have a reasonable method of gathering or interpreting the data.
 They may not realize which data are the most vital to track.
 But what if the information being fed to management is not reliable?
 What if this was being done deliberately?

-In a recent interview in the Puget Sound Business Journal, Ford CEO Alan Mulally shares how the windows and dashboard he was using to run Ford were not just frosted, but blacked out.
+In an interview in the Puget Sound Business Journal, Ford CEO Alan Mulally shares how the windows and dashboard he was using to run Ford were not just frosted, but blacked out.
 Shortly after arriving at Ford four years ago, he instituted a Thursday morning meeting with managers from all over the company.
 They updated their business plan which called for a dismal $17 billion loss.
 They developed 300 charts which they reported on each Thursday.
 The charts were color-coded such that green meant the measure was on track, yellow was a problem, and red a crisis.

 At an early Thursday morning meeting, all of the charts were green.
 Mulally stopped the meeting and said, “Team, we’re going to lose $17 billion and all the charts are green.
 Is there anything that’s not going well here?
 So we can’t manage a secret, we’ve got to be honest with each other and it’s going to be OK.”